 Black hat hackers are the first kind that you probably think about, as they are the bad guys of the hacking spectrum.
 They are the ones who use their computer skills to entrap their victims and steal information for their own benefit, largely contributing to the public perception of hackers as a whole.
 If someone is a black hat hacker, their work is motivated by personal gains, tends to take effect at the expense of others, and is illegal.

 White hat hackers fall on the opposite side of the hacking spectrum, electing to use their skills to help businesses and other organizations keep their IT systems secure by seeking out weak points and vulnerabilities so that steps can be taken to fix these problems.
-White hat hackers also only operate by request - they will not hack your systems unless you ask them to try.
-In a way, if Symmetric Engineering Group were to run a penetration test on your business, we would be operating as white hat hackers.
+White hat hackers also only operate by request – they will not hack your systems unless you ask them to try.
+In a way, if Symmetric IT Group were to run a penetration test on your business, we would be operating as white hat hackers.

 As their name would suggest, gray hat hackers are a combination of black hat and white hat.
 While they avoid being classified as black hat by not personally profiting from a hack, they also aren’t white hat, as their hacks aren’t done with the permission (or knowledge) of their target.
 The vulnerabilities they find will sometimes be reported to the hacked organization or distributed online for others to take advantage of.